stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (yren10−stat6250): How can we assign a fileref?
 - Answer (yren10−stat6250): You assign a fileref by using a FILENAME statement in the same way that you assign a libref by using a LIBNAME statement.
 - Question (mcardoso3-stat6250):  Is there an easier way to input the data set other than to include the data file in the SAS statement?
+- Question (lzhao4−stat6250): Reference the raw data file by creating a fileref is an essential step to read the row data?